landano/landano.github.io/pages/project-catalyst-voting-guide.md

 From Jun 27th, 2024 12:00 UTC the voting starts and will continue until July 11, 2024, at 11:00 UTC.
 In the app go to the Proposals tab and lookup the Landano proposals one-by-one.
 Give us a thumbs up when you like our proposals.
 After that, make sure to cast your votes via the Votes tab in the application.

-In the voting app go to the Proposals tab and select the "Cardano Use Cases: Solution" category.
+In the voting app go to the Proposals tab and select the "Cardano Use Cases: MVP" category.
 In the "Search Proposal" box type "Launching".
-Our Launching Landano on Cardano Mainnet proposal will appear.
+Our Launching Landano land rights on Cardano mainnet proposal will appear.
 Click the proposal link and the green "Vote Yes" button.

 <img src="assets/images/gen/catalyst/vote_app.jpg" height="385px" width="150px" />

 To find our other two proposals,<br />
 A1.
 Return to the Proposals tab and follow the same steps as above:<br /> A2.
 Select the "Cardano Use Cases: Concept" category.<br /> A2.
-Search on "DID"<br />
+Search on "Landano"<br />
 A4.
-Select and vote for our "Mapping RealFi DID requirements to Cardano-based Solutions"<br />
+Select and vote for our "Implementing the Cardano Foundation Identity Wallet in Landano"<br />

 A1.
 Return to the Proposals tab and follow the same steps as above:<br /> A2.
-Select the "Cardano Open: Developers" category.<br /> A2.
-Search on "Mendix"<br />
+Select the "Cardano Open: Ecosystem" category.<br /> A2.
+Search on "NGO"<br />
 A4.
-Select and vote for our "Cardano Mendix plug-in by the Landano team"<br />
+Select and vote for our "Establish a Cardano Global Land Rights Action NGO"<br />

 ## HAPPY VOTING!